kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 We also plan to add a validation rule to make sure that the terminal conditions (`Failed` and `Complete`) are only added to Job when all pods are terminated.
-For that we plan to follow the approach described [below](#terminating-pods-and-terminal-job-conditions).
+For that we plan to follow the approach described [below](#terminating-pods-and-terminal-job-conditions), which extend the scope of the interim `FailureTarget` and `SuccessCriteriaMet` conditions.
+We will also validate that the transition to `Failed` or `Complete` condition is preceded by adding the `FailureTarget` or `SuccessCriteriaMet` condition, respecively.

 #### Terminating pods and terminal Job conditions